 The class will be conducted as an interactive virtual cook-along.
 The classes usually range from 1-2 hours long.
 The chef will lead the group step by step through the recipes; stopping frequently to answer questions, share anecdotes, and provide feedback on your dishes!

 Before the class we will send you a list of ingredients, quantities and equipment so you can join ready to learn!
+Please read this carefully as there may be some recipes you need to prepare before the class.
 We will also send you a reminder email 3 days before the class takes place that will include the Zoom link, titled “Your upcoming online Migrateful Class”.
 You can also find the Zoom link on the Online Event Page, accessible through the link included in the Eventbrite reminder email.